 Suppose you are about to give your wife/daughter or simply a woman runner an original present and consider running shoes.
 Nike In-Season TR 9 is an exciting piece of art for such an occasion.
-They are in 100 % modifications made as women’s running shoes.
+They are 100 % modifications made as women’s running shoes.
 I tested them for approx. Fifty miles and for around two months.
 Users also used them for my gym sessions and as the stretching part as well for all my main sports activities that I usually do.
 Honestly, I will say that they don’t just look good, but they also run well.
 But step by step-

 The 9th iteration of the in-season TR line is far from the predecessors in terms of style and technology.

 This time around, Nike employs a dual-density renewal midsole previously used in some of the brand’s running shoes.
-This will make the trainer more proficient for workout sessions involving running, cardio, and light to moderate weightlifting.
+This will make the trainer more proficient in workout sessions involving running, cardio, and light to moderate weightlifting.

 Also, a notable feature is the wide gore strap at the midfoot.
 Placed on top of the lace, it works to keep the foot steady across the most intense lateral movements.